mech/Learning-Notes/FrontEnd/CSS/DesignSystem.md

 > Designing the components in isolation often feels like a surefire recipe for a design that is generic, flat or lacking in a strong point of view.
 A strong design is informed by a view of the big picture, an understanding of the context, and strong art direction — even at the cost of consistency or time. - [Taking pattern libraries to the next level](https://www.smashingmagazine.com/taking-pattern-libraries-next-level/)

 Unfortunately, creating a style guide is not always easy in web application because often the concerns are not well defined, and some elements get duplicated to achieve small variations in requirements.

+---

+> We should start with language, not interfaces - [Alla Kholmatova](https://alistapart.com/article/language-of-modular-design)
+> A successful design system starts with CONTENT and PEOPLE

+## Scenario-Driven, not Layout-Driven

 ## Screens, Reusable Components, States and Data